sftcd/openssl/esnistuff/README.md

 I'm sure there's more but some collected so far:

 - Figure out/test resumption cases.
-- Cert padding in h/s would be good.
-Pad to longest cert maybe.
 - Server API for managing ESNI public/private values w/o restart.
 - Server-side policy: should server have a concept of "only visible via ESNI"?
 E.g. some server certs might only ever be used when asked-for via ESNI.
 - Server-side policy: Various combinations of existing/non-existing SNI/ESNI and how to handle 'em.